rndmorris/Salis-Arcana/docs/enhancements.md

 The amount (in one-hundredths of a point) of symmetry each stabilizer block adds to an infusion altar.
 If a stabilizer doesn't have a symmetrical opposite, an equivalent amount of symmetry will be subtracted instead.

+Negative strengths will invert a stabilizer's behavior by stabilizing an infusion altar if placed asymmetrically, and destabilizing an altar if placed symmetrically.

 The default value of `10` is equivalent to vanilla Thaumcraft's stabilizer strength.

 ## Config option: `stabilizerAdditions`